JohnZeroOne/johnzeroone.github.io/README.md

 Projects I have worked on
 ```
 ```
-Blog, with up to date IT information
+Blog with up to date IT information
 ```